 As mentioned above, last Saturday night was our despedidas with our dance friends in a salsoteca – more than 40 people from Ritmo & Guapería came!
 It was a fantastic night.
 That was the day I had just developed my cold and wasn’t feeling the best, so I prepped by drinking coffee at 5pm (which is WAY too late for me – I usually can’t drink coffee in the afternoon at all, a concept that is completely foreign to Chileans), but I realized that I may actually be awake for the next 12 hours (which I was).

 Wednesday night was our last night of dance classes, and it was by far one of my favorite nights in Chile.
-We took a group photo at the end of salsa, and in between salsa and bachata, they played my absolute favorite salsa song (the link is above – La Casa Por La Ventana) and did the same thing that we did on Saturday at the salsoteca: Jordin and I danced with the center for the entire time while our partners switched around!
+We took a group photo at the end of salsa, and in between salsa and bachata, they played my absolute favorite salsa song (the link is above – La Casa Por La Ventana) and did the same thing that we did on Saturday at the salsoteca: Jordin and I danced in the center for the entire time while our partners switched around!
 After the bachata class, we took many more photos and hugged everyone multiple times.
 We also took some great (albeit blurry) photos with the dance teachers.
 This has truly been my favorite part of my experience in Chile – a community of incredibly warm and welcoming people who love to dance and pasarlo bien – and it’s by far one of the hardest things for me to leave.
 Jordin and I are planning on looking for salsotecas in Philly this summer, but we realized that we don’t know the steps in English!
 Spanglish would be great though.

 Thank you so much for reading!
 This is the last post I’ll send while I’m in Chile, and I will write and send the final post with reflections, regrets, aha moments, what I’ll miss and what I won’t, English-teaching tips (Jordin and I are collaborating on this one), and a full list of all of the typical Chilean food and drink we’ve had here (of course I started recording this as soon as I arrived) in the next few weeks.
 Until then, thank you for following along!
 Aly (host mom) is making a few of our favorite dishes for our final days here: our favorite (yes, we have the same favorite because #twins) is hamburguesa de betarraga – a “burger” made of shredded beets, carrots, garlic, sometimes potato, and congealed together with a bit of flour.
 This isn’t the least bit Chilean, as it is very vegetable-heavy, not super salty, and doesn’t contain corn, bread, or sugar, but it’s very Aly!
 I hope to see you in the U.S. soon!
 Muchísimos besos y abrazos!!